hatchddigital/pinmap/readme.md

 Niaal Holder <niaal@hatchd.com.au>

 ## Release History
+v2.2.4 New features include:
+- locateUser method for geo-encoding the current user and providing a callback support.
-v2.2.3 Fix bug with centerOnMarker that stopped the zoom property from working v2.2.2 Return PinMap object for requreJS AMD loading. v2.2.1 Added support for requireJS and AMD loading.
+- Added buildDirectionsUrl to provide URLs for native mapping apps or browser based fallback v2.2.3 Fix bug with centerOnMarker that stopped the zoom property from working v2.2.2 Return PinMap object for requreJS AMD loading. v2.2.1 Added support for requireJS and AMD loading.